danadalis/LEMH-Server/README.md

 ----------

 ### **Nginx**
 Since HTTP2 requires an OpenSSL version of 1.0.2 or greater, we're going to compile Nginx from source so we can take advantage of this.
-Even though CloudFlare isn't currently supporting HTTP2 on their end, we'll be ready when they do.

 ##### **Downloading**
 First we'll need to download the latest versions of Nginx and the various modules we're using.